ldoocy/project_template/README.md

 ### Desired distance from walls/borders:
 ![Social Force](images/boarders.png)

-The third term stands as a summation of the effects of all boarders and obsticals present.
-Each pedeistrian will desire to keep a certain distance from walls, furnature, decorations, and other boarders.
-This term takes into account each pedestrian's desired direction and his or her distance from the boarder.
-Since boarders and walls are typically larger than a single point, the point used to calculate distance from boarder will change dymamically as the closest point to the pedestrian.
+The third term stands as a summation of the effects of all boarders and obstacles present.
+Each pedestrian will desire to keep a certain distance from walls, furniture, decorations, and other boarders.
+This term takes into account each pedestrian's desired direction and his or her distance from the border.
+Since borders and walls are typically larger than a single point, the point used to calculate distance from border will change dynamically as the closest point to the pedestrian.

 ### Social Attraction Forces:
 ![Social Force](images/friends.png)